speechmatics/speechmatics-python/metrics/README.md

 ### CLI

-The `sm-metrics` binary is built after installing with PyPI or running `python3 setup.py` from the source code.
+The `sm-metrics` binary is built after installing with PyPI or running `python3 setup.py install` from the source code.
 To see the options from the command-line, use the following:
 ``` bash
 sm-metrics -h
 ```